Trollhunters501/Nukkit-Emotions/README.md

 Who translated the plugin to Nukkit?
 NinjaCR
 Who re-wrote the plugin?
 Trollhunters501.
 Put the command /e help to see all the commands!
-!!ATTENTION THE PLUGIN HAS BUGS!!
+!!ATTENTION THE PLUGIN HAS BUG!!
-Error number 1 No message appears when putting only /e Error number 2 You can't run it on the console!
+Error: You can't run it on the console!
-Error number 3 If you execute /e love or /e kick without writing to the subject you get an error example if you execute /e love you will get an error but if you type /e love Juan it will work correctly!
 IF you know how to fix it put it in trouble!
 Thanks for downloading!